chronos-pramantha/RDFvocab/README.md

 ### Notes:

-- this repo contains six files containing RDF ontologies:
+- this repo contains eight files containing RDF ontologies:
 - Chronos: a generic ontology for documents in the Chronos database
 - Sensors: an ontology for sensors instrument
 - Astronomy: an ontology for general astronomic concepts taken from wikipedia and umble.org